UVa-Calvision/dd4hep-rivanna/container/README.md

 source build.sh
 ```

-This will build an alma8 container and link to ~/apptainer
+This will build an alma9 container and link to ~/apptainer

-The default build is Alma9.
-Alma8 is less well developed.
-The long list of packages in the Alma9 def file are to support running the Qt GUI in Geant4.
+The default build is alma9, while alma8 is depricated.
+The long list of packages in the alma9 def file are to support running the Qt GUI in Geant4.